 Hello!
 My name is Andrea Durst.

 I have completed undergraduate and master’s degrees in applied human nutrition from the University of Guelph in Ontario and Mount Saint Vincent University in Nova Scotia.
 I am fortunate to have had these education opportunities, however I lacked a holistic perspective towards nutrition and was finding it necessary to better understand the basics of natural, alive and good quality food.
-Therefore, I enrolled and completed the Vancouver branch Natural Nutrition program in 2016.
+Therefore, I enrolled and completed the Natural Nutrition program in 2016.
 While I did come to CSNN with previous nutrition education, I was blown-away by how the simplicity of natural nutrition could so positively impact health and just how much more is ‘out there’ to know about food!
 Currently, I consult as a nutritionist and work at health food store in Vancouver.
-I also teach the Supplements co-requisite, Symptomatology, Nutritional Literature Research and the Sports and Perspectives on Aging components of the Lifecycles course at the CSNN Vancouver branch.
+I also teach the Supplements co-requisite, Symptomatology, Nutritional Literature Research and the Sports and Perspectives on Aging components of the Lifecycles course at CSNN.

 Hello, my name is Naomi Sachs, owner and operator of Naomi Sachs Nutrition and Fitness Consulting in Edmonton, Alberta.
 I am a graduate of CSNN’s Natural Nutrition Diploma and Advanced Nutrition program.
 I hold a Bachelor of Science in Biology with a minor in Chemistry.